florent37/ViewTooltip/README.md

 # Prevent view to not be outside screen

-ViewTooltip will not allow to be outside of screen, it will automatically adjust hist size
+ViewTooltip will not allow to be outside of screen, it will automatically adjust his size

 [![screen](https://raw.githubusercontent.com/florent37/ViewTooltip/master/medias/clip_screen_large.gif)](https://www.github.com/florent37/ViewTooltip)